JarrodCameron/pwn-docker/README.md

 - [x] Install the Azure Cli
 - [x] Use ssh `-o` option so that the reverse ssh-shell doesn't need prompt
 - [x] Low priv user should be in chroot jail (or some other sandbox)
-- [ ] Add more info to README
-- [ ] Uploading a file can be done by specifying the name
-- [ ] GET request to upload enpoint should return web page
-- [ ] Increase max size of file uploads allowed by nginx
-- [ ] Randomly generate password for "jc" + save password to disk
-- [ ] Enable SSH password authentication
-- [ ] Scheduled updated should be at 3am (not lunch)